ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 IMA comes with a set of predefined template formats and also allows a custom format, i.e., a format consisting of template fields supported by IMA.
 Template usage is typically determined by boot arguments passed to the kernel.
 Alternatively, the format can also be hard-coded into custom kernels.
 IMA templates and fields are extensible in the kernel source code.
 As a result, more template fields can be added in the future.

 IMA policies define which files are measured using the IMA policy language.
 Built-in policies can be passed as boot arguments to the kernel.
 Custom IMA policies can be defined once during runtime or be hard-coded into a custom kernel.
 If no policy is defined, no measurements are taken and IMA is effectively disabled.

-A comprehensive description of the content fields ins in native Linux IMA TLV format can be found in Table 16 of the Canonical Event Log (CEL) specification {{cel}}.
+A comprehensive description of the content fields in native Linux IMA TLV format can be found in Table 16 of the Canonical Event Log (CEL) specification {{cel}}.
 The CEL specification also illustrates the use of templates to enable extended or customized IMA TLV formats in Section 5.1.6.

 # IMA for Network Equipment Boot Logs {#netequip-boot-log}